wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 - [Install R on HDInsight clusters][hdinsight-install-r].
 Use cluster customization to install R on HDInsight Hadoop clusters.
 R is an open-source language and environment for statistical computing.
 It provides hundreds of built-in statistical functions and its own programming language that combines aspects of functional and object-oriented programming.
 It also provides extensive graphical capabilities.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-linux).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of web sites used to interact with a Hadoop cluster.
+Hue is a set of <!-- deleted by customization Web applications --><!-- keep by customization: begin --> web sites <!-- keep by customization: end --> used to interact with a Hadoop cluster.